 Here’s a brief description of each content analytics tool to showcase each software’s best use case, some noteworthy features, and screenshots to give a snapshot of the user interface.

-1. Google Analytics – Best free content analytics tool for websites
+1. Google Analytics - Best free content analytics tool for any website

 Google Analytics allows marketers to get a better understanding of their brand and audience from different perspectives.
 It breaks down huge amounts of data into useful metrics so that you can determine how well your content strategy is performing.
 You can track what kind of content is driving traffic from different sources such as organic search, email, and social media.
 This makes it a must-have tool for B2B and B2C marketers alike who are into organic marketing.